Locations From the Big Screen

 Budapest's Parliament, which is incidentally also Europe's second biggest Parliament, sits next to the Danube like a castle.
 Neo-gothic spires and domes make for a great skyline, and the curious visitor can take tours through the building, which houses the Hungarian Holy Crown.
 The park in front invites us to stay a while and enjoy the peace.
 You might expect that the area is also home to some good restaurants, for example the Budapest Bisztró or the Iguana Bar & Grill.
 Saint Stephen's Basilica is just as impressive when it comes to decorating the skyline of Budapest.
 Its two towers right and left of the dome lend themselves for great photography, and if you want more, just go up to the top and visit the balcony that encircles the dome.
 That should give you a great view.
 Right next to the Basilica you find the Café Kör (Sas Street).
 If you're up for some well-prepared, traditional Hungarian delights after climbing up the long, spiral staircase of the Basilica, this is your place to go!

 Evita, starring Madonna as Eva Perón was originally planned to be shot entirely in Buenos Aires itself, but problems surrounding scandals and the public's dismay forced the crew to move to Budapest to finish production.
 You might be confused as to why Budapest could stand in for a Latin American city, but you'd be surprised at how similar the two cities can look.
 The funeral scene and the tango scene, for example, were shot at the Museum of Ethnography.
-If you want to follow in Madonna's footsteps and dance on the smooth, patterned floor, next to the intricately carved staircases, the gold-footed pillars, and the elaborately crafted balustrades, give the Museum a shot (no pun intended) in the past - now it's closed.
-Located opposite the Parliament building, it is home to a collection of Hungarian everyday life objects from before the second World War.
+If you wanted to follow in Madonna's footsteps and dance on the smooth, patterned floor, next to the intricately carved staircases, the gold-footed pillars, and the elaborately crafted balustrades, you could have given the museum a shot (no pun intended) in the past - now it's closed.
+Located opposite the Parliament building, it used to be home to a collection of Hungarian everyday life objects from before the second World War.
 This includes clothing, pottery, furniture, and more.
 If you were always curious to know how more about life in Hungary a century ago, check this museum out on your travels in the future - it should reopen somewhere else.

 You'll probably guess it by the title of the movie, but this film is set in Munich.
 Nonetheless, Budapest did play a role.
 Stephen Spielberg's thriller uses some streets surrounding the Hungarian State Opera, and this architectural magnum opus deserves your attention beyond the film itself.
 If you have a ticket for the opera, fantastic – just be on your way and enjoy!
 For those who don't, well, you can still visit and be impressed.
 The interior of the building is partly plated with gold, and there are tours through the building (also in English).
 After an afternoon of taking in all the skillfully crafted frescos, you might want to relax a little.
 Worry not, because the streets surrounding the Opera are full of restaurants, bars, and cafés.